 5.X Pairing Authorization for UAV and UAVC

+5.X.1 General

+Pairing authorization in 5GS is performed during either a PDU Session Establishment procedure or a PDU Session Modification procedure.

-5.X.1 UAV pairing Authorization with UAVC in 5GS
+5.X.2 UAV pairing Authorization with UAVC in 5GS

-Pairing authorization in 5GS shall be performed during either PDU Session Establishment/Modification Procedure.
-Pairing authroization may be either performed after a successful UAA between the UAV and the USS/UTM or during PDU Session Establishement.
+Pairing authroization may be performed during a PDU Session Establishment after a successful UAA between the UAV and the USS/UTM.

-UAV pairing authorization during the PDU session establishment/modification procedure is described as follows.
+UAV pairing authorization during the PDU session establishment procedure is described as follows.
+Full details of the procedures are given in TS 23.256 [3].

 Figure 5.X.1-1: UAV pairing authorization during PDU Session Establishment

 1. When the UAV needs a new dedicated PDU session for connectivity to the UAV-C, the UE initiates a PDU Session establishment procedure.
-When the UAV modifies a PDU session for connectivity to the UAV-C, the UE initiates a PDU Session modification procedure.
 The UE shall include the following IEs in the PDU session establishment/modification request: a CAA-Level UAV ID, a DNN/S-NSSAI implying dedicated connectivity to UAV-C, UAV pairing information if available.

 The pairing information includes the CAA-level UAV IDs of the requesting UAV and also includes identification information of UAV-C to pair.
-The pairing authorization which is included in a transparent container, shall be integrity protected, using the USS public key.
+The pairing authorization which is included in a transparent container, shall be integrity protected.
 The USS may also use its locally configured pairing information for UAV and UAV-C pairing authorization which takes precedence over UAV provided pairing information.

+NOTE: The integrity protection is performed by the USS, e.g. using the USS public key, and is not in scope of 3GPP system.

 2. The SMF determines whether the UAV pairing authorization is required based on UAV’s aerial subscription, presence of CAA-Level UAV ID, and DNN/S-NSSAI indicating the UAV service, as step 7 in clause 5.2.1.1.

-The SMF invokes the authorization procedure with the USS (via UAS-NF) as described in clause 5.2.1.3.
+The SMF invokes the authorization procedure with the USS (via UAS-NF).

 The USS determines the authorization results as follows: